Parents Frame Childhood for the World to See

 Posting of children’s pictures online is an interesting practice, as the power dynamics are completely visible and documented for the whole family but also to the world.
 Most of the time, parents initiate children’s interaction with media by using it with or in front of their child in the home environment.
 My research posits that parents’ representation of their children through media provides an important clue for understanding children’s and parents interaction, as it symbolizes parental material capital, social and media related values.
 Photos posted by parents are also important to look at in order to understand the social and cultural understanding of childhood, the childhood that is now available for the world to see.

 Instagram pictures with hashtags of #fashionkids and #letthekids will provide the context for the study because it has been recently observed that by using these hashtags, mothers implicitly present their parental values (commodities or natural growth) by explicitly showing the context they desire for their children and themselves in these pictures.
 In order to understand the hashtag content and user statistics in general, I will utilize two digital tools: 1) Netlytic (Gruzd, 2015) and 2) Iconosquare.
 After this phase, the researcher will apply values analysis (e.g. posing, background, age) on a sample of Instagram pictures with hashtags of fashionkids and letthekids.
-The obtaining of the metadata and visuals on Instagram will be done via the code written for this purpose due to recent changes in Instagram’s API policy.
+The obtaining of the metadata and visuals on Instagram is done via the code written for this purpose due to recent changes in Instagram’s API policy.

-Apart from this digital phase, I will contact children (ages 7-9) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
+Apart from this digital phase, I contacted children (ages 7-9) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
 I hope this will be the part where we can, for the first time, hear how children make sense of the oversharenting online.

 It is still not clear whether publicity is damaging for children in the long run but understanding children’s presence in parents’ personal social media accounts may hopefully shed some light on the concerns that many of us share for the generation that is growing up with unprecedented access to digital media.
 It is my hope that the findings of this preliminary study can: 1) provide a method for analyzing the construction of childhood in contemporary times and thus provide insights into how childhood is being defined more broadly by parents in society and 2) offer insights into different venues of social media in order to analyze the use of the ubiquitous tool that is little understood.
 In addition to these methodological aims, I also hope that the findings will help foster debates about children’s privacy rights informed by dialogues among diverse epistemologies, experiences and normative frameworks and inform parents about the significance of their practices on and around interactive digital media.